brbsix/debtool/README.md

     debtool --download git mawk unar

-To unpack the debian package:
+To unpack a debian package:

     debtool --unpack unar_1.8.1-2_amd64.deb

-Or unpack the deb package to a particular directory:
+To unpack to a particular directory:

     debtool --unpack unar_1.8.1-2_amd64.deb unar

 You can even unpack an already installed package.
-If you've modified installed files, these changes will be incorporated:
+If you've modified installed files, these changes will be incorporated in the directory structure:

     debtool --unpack mawk

-There is also a combo command to download (from sources) and unpack at once:
+There is also a combo command to download and unpack at the same time:

     debtool --combo git mawk unar

-After you've made changes to the files (updating md5sums if necessary), you may rebuild the package:
+After you've made changes to the contents (updating md5sums if necessary), you may rebuild the package:

     debtool --build PACKAGEDIR